 Your SWPPP should include comprehensive handling and management procedures for building materials, especially those that are hazardous or toxic.
 Paints, solvents, pesticides, fuels and oils, other hazardous materials or any building materials that have the potential to contaminate stormwater should be stored indoors or under cover whenever possible or in areas with secondary containment.
-Secondary containment prevents a spill from spreading across the site and include dikes, berms, curbing, or other containment methods.
-Secondary containment techniques should also ensure the protection of ground water.
-Designate staging areas for activities such as fueling vehicles, mixing paints, plaster, mortar, and so on.
-Designated staging areas will help you to monitor the use of materials and to clean up any spills.
-Training employees and subcontractors is essential to the success of this pollution prevention principle.
+Secondary containment prevents a spill from spreading across the site and includes dikes, berms, curbing, or other containment methods.